-This plugin provides the capability to simulate historical data based on real world process conditions.
+This plugin provides the ability to generate simulated historical data based on real world processes.

 "Settings": {